 - High bio availability of nutrients may not always be the case for artificially prepared supplements and foods, which often have either very high dosage or unwanted chemicals causing side-effects.

 Hence, natural immune boosting foods should always be preferred.

 List of Essential Nutrients and Immune Boosting Foods

 Our top list of Immune Boosting Foods consists of Vitamins that range from A to E, Minerals, Prebiotics, and Probiotics.
 Let us learn about the role of each nutrient and where you can get them from.

-VITAMIN A affects all functions of the immune system: BARRIER COMMUNICATION, ATTACK, and HEALING.
 Top sources of Vitamin A include red, yellow, and dark green leafy vegetables such as:

 - Sweet Potato